 Dual Enrollment Guide for High School Counselors

-Why Dual Enroll at HFC?
+Why support students in Dual Enrollment at HFC?

-Dual Enrollment provides an opportunity for high school students to take HFC courses for college credit(s) and have tuition covered by their high school.
+Dual enrollment provides an opportunity for high school students to take HFC courses for college credit(s) and have tuition covered by their high school.

 Benefits and Popular Courses for Dual Enrollment